NachtRaveVL/BY8X01-16P-Arduino/README.md

 // Uncomment or -D this define to enable usage of the SoftwareSerial Arduino library.
 //#define BY8X0116P_ENABLE_SOFTWARE_SERIAL          // https://www.arduino.cc/en/Reference/softwareSerial

+// Uncomment or -D this define to completely disable usage of any multitasking commands, such as yield().
+//#define BY8X0116P_DISABLE_MULTITASKING

-// Uncomment or -D this define to disable usage of the Scheduler library on SAM/SAMD architecures.
+// Uncomment or -D this define to disable usage of the Scheduler library, for SAM/SAMD architechtures.
 //#define BY8X0116P_DISABLE_SCHEDULER               // https://github.com/arduino-libraries/Scheduler

+// Uncomment or -D this define to disable usage of the TaskScheduler library, in place of Scheduler.
+//#define BY8X0116P_DISABLE_TASKSCHEDULER           // https://github.com/arkhipenko/TaskScheduler

-// Uncomment or -D this define to disable usage of the CoopTask library when Scheduler library not used.
+// Uncomment or -D this define to enable usage of the CoopTask library, in place of TaskScheduler and Scheduler.
-//#define BY8X0116P_DISABLE_COOPTASK                // https://github.com/dok-net/CoopTask
+//#define BY8X0116P_ENABLE_COOPTASK                 // https://github.com/dok-net/CoopTask

 // Uncomment or -D this define to enable debouncing of the input line on isBusy() calls.
 //#define BY8X0116P_ENABLE_DEBOUNCING